gpullela/quartz/content/index.md

 - [[HPC-in-RSA|HPC in RSA]]
 - [[misc |Others]]

+## My Video of the day 📽️
+---
+<video src="https://www.youtube.com/watch?v=QQ2QOPWZKVc&t=391s" controls="controls" style="max-width: 730px;"></video>

-You will find that many of the projects have linked notes - that is the beauty of a digital garden!
-My notes written using [Obsidian.md](https://obsidian.md/) and built using [jackyzha0/quartz](https://quartz.jzhao.xyz/), which allows me to display this amazing vault as a website statically using [GitHub Pages](https://pages.github.com/).
+You will find that many of the projects have linked notes - that is the beauty of a digital garden (and using Markdown files)!
+My notes are written using [Obsidian.md](https://obsidian.md/) and built using [jackyzha0/quartz](https://quartz.jzhao.xyz/), which allows me to display this amazing vault as a website statically using [GitHub Pages](https://pages.github.com/) using a single Github Workflow.